NarendraPatwardhan/earthly/docs/basics/part-7-using-docker-with-earthly.md

     END

 ```
 When we use the `--compose` flag, Earthly will start up the services defined in the `docker-compose` file for us.
+In this case, we built a separate image that copies in our test files and uses the command to run the tests as its `ENTRYPOINT`.
+We can then load this image into our `WITH DOCKER` command.
+Note that loading an image will not run it by default, we need to explicitly run the image after we load it.

 ## More Examples